 An unlikely hero - Digital workplaces

-With the pandemic of Covid-19, a lot of companies have jumped into digital workplaces as a solution for remote working.
-By using these solutions, they are not only bridging the connectivity gap between employees and business partners, but also making information and knowledge available for everyone in the same process, from desktop to mobile, from one country to another.
+With the pandemic of Covid-19, many companies have jumped into digital workplaces as a solution for remote working.
+By using these solutions, they are not only bridging the connectivity gap between employees and business partners but also making information and knowledge available for everyone in the same process, from desktop to mobile, from one country to another.